Pickleball or Padel? What offers more fun?

 Court Size: 20 x 10 m (68 x 35 feet)

-Ultimately, the level of fun you have playing either pickleball or padel will depend on your personal preferences and what you are looking for in a sport.
+Ultimately, the fun you have while playing pickleball or padel depends on your preferences and what you want from a sport.

 See also: What is padel?